Pain & Gain: Production

 Michael Bay first announced the film after the release of Transformers: Revenge of the Fallen (2009).
 Bay stated he wanted to do Pain & Gain between the second and third Transformers films.
 The project was put on hold when Paramount Pictures gave the third film, Transformers: Dark of the Moon, a 2011 release date.

 On February 13, 2012, it was confirmed that the budget for the film would be funded by Paramount as part of a two-picture deal with Bay.
 The budget was set at $35 million, the lowest of any film Bay has directed since his first feature film Bad Boys (1995).
 Bay, Dwayne Johnson, and Mark Wahlberg did not take salaries, instead signing on in exchange for back ends on the film's profits.
 Bay later confirmed that production would begin in Miami the following April, stating: "I'm extremely excited to simplify my film career this spring with a great character piece."
 On February 17, reports surfaced that Ed Harris had officially joined the cast and Rob Corddry was rumored to play John Mese, a former competitive bodybuilder who now owns the gym where Wahlberg's character works as a personal trainer.
 On February 23, it was confirmed that Anthony Mackie had joined the cast as "a bodybuilder and workout partner of Wahlberg's character Adrian Doorbal, who has little to show for his time in the gym and decides to get involved with the twisted plan."

-On February 28, 2012, it was reported that Israeli model Bar Paly and Lebanese-American actor Tony Shalhoub had joined the cast.
+On February 28, 2012, it was reported that Bar Paly and Tony Shalhoub had joined the cast.
 Paly is cast as "an illegal immigrant and former beauty queen who dreams of becoming the next Marilyn Monroe.
 Wahlberg's character promises to make her a star, and she in turn agrees to do whatever he asks in the service of her new country."
 Shalhoub's role in the film is that of "Marc Schiller, the target of the kidnapping scheme."
 On March 5, it was reported that Scott Rosenberg was brought on board to punch up the script.
 Rosenberg had worked with Bay previously on Armageddon (1998).
 In a statement on March 7, Bay reported the budget was $22 million and said he was taking director's scale for the film.
 In an interview with The New York Times that April, Bay later stated the budget was an estimated $26 million.

 On March 27, 2012, Rebel Wilson joined the cast as Robin Peck, and principal photography began in Miami on March 31.
 That April, Dutch actress Yolanthe Sneijder-Cabau joined the cast as Wahlberg's character's object of desire.
 On April 5, Ken Jeong joined the cast as a character named Jonny Wu.
 The official trailer for the film was released on December 19.

 Steve Jablonsky, who worked on Bay's previous films, composed the film score.
 The soundtrack was released on Varese Sarabande.